Jeffrey L. Price: Timeless

 In 1994, Price, together with Amita Sehgal, identified the timeless gene through forward genetics mutagenesis screens.
-A mutant Drosophila line was generated displaying arrythmia in time of eclosion and per mRNA cycling, reliable phase markers for the Drosophila circadian clock.
+A mutant Drosophila line was generated displaying arrhythmia in time of eclosion and per mRNA cycling, reliable phase markers for the Drosophila circadian clock.
 Price and Seghal mapped the mutations to chromosome 2 and termed the novel gene timeless.
 Leslie Vosshall, one of their collaborators, later noted that tim mutants were unable to localize PER protein to the nucleus, suggesting an interaction between PER and TIM.
 Price later contributed to the characterization of six mutant tim alleles altering circadian rhythm, providing further evidence for its role in clock function.